AndreasChristensen89/resto-booking-system/README.md

     - In BookingDetails add one object:
         * Specify Booking Duration - how many minutes each party will occupy the tables
         * Specify Table assign method - how or if the system should assign tables
-        * Specify Method Limit - automatically set to 100, on deplyment set to 12.
+        * Specify Method Limit - automatically set to 100, on deployment set to 12.
 This is to set a max-limit of guests to the assign table function. e.g. function will not trigger if number of guests are higher than limit
     * In Opening Hours an object for each day must be added, Monday to Sunday:
         * Specify Weekday, opening time, and closing time